The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “It’s called a reality engine,” Angel said.

-Angel explained to Martha about the reality engine.
-Angel also explained to Martha that Oberon has different countries, just like Earth.
-According to Angel, Martha and Monica were born in a country called Libertas.
+Angel then explained to Martha about the reality engine.
+Angel also told Martha that Oberon has different countries, just like Earth.
+According to Angel, Martha and Monica were born in Libertas.

 “Thanks to a plot hole, the Libertas government finally found you and your sister,” Angel said.
 “I’ve been in charge of safekeeping this reality engine for many years.
-But our government re-assigned me to another job.
-I want you to keep this machine safe.”
+But our government re-assigned me to another position.
+I want you to keep the reality engine safe.”

 “How am I supposed to do that?”